 - Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA)

 Labor union representing performers, journalists, and artists in entertainment and news media.

 - Society of European Stage Authors and Composers (SESAC)

 Although it is smaller than both ASCAP and BMI, SESAC is a third music performance rights organization in the United States.

 SoundExchange is similar to ASCAP and other performance rights organizations, and collects royalties for digital performances on satellite radio, Internet radio, and cable television.

 Further Research Tools

-The Georgetown Law Library has a number of other research guides that are relevant to music law research, such as
+The Georgetown Law Library has a number of other research guides that may be relevant to music law research, such as:

 © Georgetown University Law Library.
 These guides may be used for educational purposes, as long as proper credit is given.
 These guides may not be sold.
 Requests to republish or adapt a guide should be directed to the Head of Reference.
 Proper credit includes the statement: Written by, or adapted from, Georgetown Law Library (current as of .....).